 4. Car/Van

-When we’re running around to activities, snacking in the car, our minivan gets messy, FAST!
-For the purposes of this 15-minute blitz exercise, you just want to freshen it up.
+When I’m running around to activities, snacking in the car, our minivan gets messy, FAST!
+For the purposes of this 15-minute blitz exercise, you just want to freshen it up, not do a deep clean.

 - Gather all the garbage into one grocery bag, and any recycling (like water bottles) into another for easy transport to their proper bins in the house or garage.